Skip to content

 If you use a self signed certificate, set verify SSL to off when running --setup.

-Create at least one credential set in rConfig:
+If loading fails with “No device credentials found in the system”, create at least one credential set in rConfig:

 • Navigate to Settings > Credentials